Mapping Quantum Threats: An Engineering Inventory of Cryptographic Dependencies: Inventory of Quantum Risks

 \subsubsection{Blockchain and Cryptocurrencies}

-\textbf{Bitcoin et al.} Public blockchains such as Bitcoin and Ethereum rely on ECDSA \texttt{secp256k1} for transaction signatures \cite{secp256k1NIST,ecdsaOriginal}.
-Ownership of funds is effectively determined by the ability to produce valid signatures for a given public key.
+\textbf{Bitcoin et al.} Public blockchains such as Bitcoin and Ethereum rely on ECDSA \texttt{secp256k1} for transaction signatures \cite{secp256k1,ecdsaOriginal}.
+In these systems, control over funds is defined by the capability to generate valid signatures under the associated public key.
 In a post-quantum setting, quantum forgeries of ECDSA would enable attackers to generate signatures for any known public key, spending funds without access to the original private key.
 Beyond theft of cryptocurrency, this would also compromise smart contracts, decentralized finance applications, and blockchain-based identity systems built on the same signature primitives.

+In Ethereum's case, in addition to ECDSA \texttt{secp256k1} governing externally owned accounts (EOAs), validator attestations in the Proof-of-Stake consensus layer rely on ellyptic curve BLS12-381 signatures \cite{eth2BLS} meaning that a quantum attack could simultaneously threaten both transaction integrity and consensus layer security.

 Other widely adopted platforms face the same systemic risks.
-Ripple (XRP) supports multiple signature schemes, including \texttt{secp256k1}~\cite{secp256k1}, \texttt{secp256r1}~\cite{secp256r1}, and \texttt{Ed25519}~\cite{ed25519}, all of which can be efficiently broken by Shor’s algorithm in a post-quantum environment \cite{ripple2025}.
+Ripple (XRP) supports multiple signature schemes, including \texttt{secp256k1}~\cite{secp256k1}, \texttt{secp256r1}~\cite{secp256r1}, and \texttt{Ed25519}~\cite{ed25519}, all of which are vulnerable under quantum-capable adversaries \cite{ripple2025}.
 Similarly, Solana (SOL) relies heavily on \texttt{Ed25519} signatures~\cite{ed25519} to achieve high-performance transaction validation, but this elliptic curve construction is equally vulnerable to quantum forgeries \cite{solana2025}.
-The widespread reliance on these elliptic-curve primitives across leading cryptocurrencies magnifies the scope of HTDL attacks, since adversaries can collect transaction data now and exploit it retroactively once quantum capabilities emerge.
+The widespread reliance on these elliptic-curve primitives across leading cryptocurrencies extends the scope of HNDL attacks, since adversaries can collect transaction data now and exploit it retroactively once quantum capabilities emerge.